 If you are looking for an even quicker way to lend your support to an issue, you can tweet about it!

-Another easy way to show your support is to share images on Facebook (or other social media).
-Click on the images below and select “share” to share them on your own Facebook page.
+Another easy way to show your support is to share images on Facebook and Twitter or other social media.
+Click on the images below and and then "share" them on your own Facebook page.
+Check out PFAW on Facebook for more options.

 People For the American Way’s Right Wing Watch is an ongoing source of information on what the far Right is saying about ENDA.
-Below is a collection we released earlier this year.
+Below is a collection we released in July 2013.
+Click for its October 2013 update.

 With the Employment Non-Discrimination Act expected to come before the full Senate by the end of the year, here’s a look at Right Wing Watch’s collection of recent – and classic – claims from the Religious Right about ENDA.
 Because ENDA is common-sense civil rights legislation that would expand federal employment protections against discrimination to include sexual orientation and gender identity, the Right cannot gain much traction by opposing ENDA on its merits.
 Instead, resorting to fear-mongering and lies, they contend that ENDA will lead to everything from the end of religious freedom to sexual assault and death.